NC trooper hit by brother during traffic stop dies at hospital - NewsBreak

 According to North Carolina Highway Patrol, a member of the State Highway Patrol was hit at 8:58 p.m. by a responding trooper during a traffic stop at High Shoals Church Road and Goodes Grove Church Road.

-Trooper James N. Horton was responding to assist with a traffic stop being conducted by Trooper John S. Horton when Trooper James Horton lost control of his vehicle upon approaching the traffic stop.
+Trooper James N. Horton was responding to assist with a traffic stop being conducted by Trooper John S. Horton when Trooper James Horton lost control of his vehicle upon approaching the traffic stop.‘Her death should not be politicized’: Betty White’s agent bats down false booster-related rumors

-Trooper James Horton collided with the stationary patrol vehicle and subsequently struck Trooper John Horton and the detained driver, Dusty Luke Beck, 26, of South Carolina, who were standing along the roadside.

 Trooper John Horton, a fifteen-year veteran assigned to Rutherford County, was taken to the hospital where he died of his injuries.